-Photographer Mary McCartney says the most important thing she learnt from her late mother Linda was to have a passion for your subject.
+Photographer Mary McCartney reveals what she learnt most from her mother Linda

 Her daughter Mary, who is now a professional photographer, focuses on portraiture and candid reportage.